-Friends of Virgin Islands National Park partners with the Caribbean Oceanic Restoration and Education Foundation (C.O.R.E.) to help train first responders to spot, report and kill invasive lionfish in Virgin Islands National Park.
+Friends supports the work of the Caribbean Oceanic Restoration and Education Foundation (C.O.R.E.) to help train first responders to spot, report and kill invasive lionfish in Virgin Islands National Park.

 Have fun and enjoy our beautiful under-water world safely:

--- Don't touch anything on the bottom, especially orange or other brightly colored objects.
+- Don't touch anything on the bottom, especially orange or other brightly colored objects.
 There are many organisms on the reef that can cause a painful sting.
 Corals are also fragile creatures and can be significantly harmed if handled.

--- Avoid walking in shallow rocky areas as sea urchins can inflict a nasty sting.
+- Avoid walking in shallow rocky areas as sea urchins can inflict a nasty sting.